spedas/pyspedas/pyspedas/rbsp/README.md

-## Van Allen Probes (RBSP) Mission
+## Van Allen Probes (RBSP)
-The routines in this folder can be used to load data from the Van Allen Probes (RBSP) mission.
+The routines in this module can be used to load data from the Van Allen Probes (RBSP) mission.

 ### Instruments
 - Electric and Magnetic Field Instrument Suite and Integrated Science (EMFISIS)